Skip to content

 Mapping the Movement

-We created a game plan to prioritize the places where need and the 2028 Games come together
+We created a game plan to prioritize the places where need and mega sporting events come together

 Frequently Asked Questions

-Beyond our coalition, this map can serve as a guide for other groups interested in shade investment to target projects in these areas.
+This map can also serve as a guide for other groups interested in shade investment to target projects in these areas.
 Our goal is to scale high-impact shade solutions in neighborhoods with the greatest need and demonstrated community interest.

 1. Face a high need for shade due to factors like high population density, exposure to extreme heat, high air pollution, and low existing shade cover, and

-2. Are expected to experience a significant impact from Olympic and Paralympic-related events because of their proximity to venues or major transit hubs.
+2. Are expected to experience a significant impact from the series of mega sporting events coming to our region because of their proximity to venues or major transit hubs.

-• Many communities across L.A. — including those with Olympic and Paralympic venues — need more shade.
+• Many communities throughout L.A. want–and deserve–greater protection from extreme heat.
 The absence of some communities from this map does not mean they lack need.

-Comprehensive City and County plans, such as the Community Forest Management Plan and County Heat Action Plan, outline long-term strategies to expand tree cover and built shade across many L.A. neighborhoods.
+Comprehensive L.A.
+County plans and L.A.
+City assessments, such as the Community Forest Management Plan, County Heat Action Plan, and City Climate Vulnerability Assessment, outline long-term strategies to expand tree canopy and built shade cover across many L.A. neighborhoods.

-This analysis, on the other hand, was designed to identify the highest-need neighborhoods based on a specific set of criteria, including: population density, extreme heat exposure, high air pollution, low existing shade cover, among others, and significant anticipated impact from the Olympic and Paralympic Games and related events.
+This analysis, on the other hand, was designed to identify the highest-need neighborhoods based on a specific set of criteria, including: population density, extreme heat exposure, high air pollution, low existing shade cover, among others, and significant anticipated impact from the 2026 FIFA World Cup, 2027 Super Bowl, and 2028 Olympic and Paralympic Games.
 The map represents a targeted prioritization approach, not a comprehensive list of all communities that would benefit from additional shade.

 • Yes.
-The map will continue to be refined and updated over time.
-This initial analysis was developed by ShadeLA institutional partners using currently available data provided by the City and County of Los Angeles.
-In the coming months, we will incorporate additional data from the Cities of Inglewood, Compton, and Long Beach, as well as refine our analysis based on new sources of data as we’re able to access them.
+The map will be refined and updated over time.
+ShadeLA institutional partners developed this initial analysis using currently available data provided by the City and County of Los Angeles.
+Future versions of this map will incorporate additional data from the Cities of Inglewood, Compton, and Long Beach, and we will refine our analysis as we access new sources of data.